HOW TO RUN A FASTER 40 IN JUST 4 WEEKS GUARANTEED

 Most likely this is because they are spending too much time on the ground per step.
 This is a huge point of emphasis in our coaching and speed training program.

-A Simple 3 Step Process For How To Run A Faster 40 Yard Dash
+Our 3 Step Process To Run A Faster 40 Yard Dash

 STEP 1.
 SEND IN VIDEO OF YOU SPRINTING